Skip to content

 Treatment of Bells Palsy

-The prognosis of Bell’s Palsy overall is good in children, with complete resolution of symptoms in the majority by 6 months.
-The prognosis of Ramsay-Hunt syndrome is worse and may be worse in children than adults
+The prognosis of Bell’s Palsy overall is good in children, with complete resolution of symptoms in the majority by six months.
+The prognosis of Ramsay-Hunt syndrome is worse and may be worse in children than adults.

 Why is this important?

 The incidence of Bell’s palsy has been reported at 18.8 per 100,000 in children and is more common in females.
-Bell’s palsy is the third most frequent stoke mimic in children, preceded only by migraine and seizure.
-Despite this, until 2022 there was only one randomised control trial (RCT) for the use of corticosteroids in children.
-This was an extremely small RCT of 42 children which found no significant improvement in outcome when corticosteroid treatment was initiated.
-However, at present we are operating in a grossly evidence free zone, making the BellPIC study, highly anticipated.
+Bell’s palsy is the third most frequent stroke mimic in children, preceded only by migraine and seizures.
+Despite this, until 2022, there was only one randomised control trial (RCT) for using corticosteroids in children.
+This was an extremely small RCT of 42 children, and no significant improvement in outcome was found when corticosteroid treatment was initiated.
+However, at present, we are operating in a gross evidence-free zone, making the BellPIC study highly anticipated.

 Babl FE, Herd D, Borland M, et al. Efficacy of Prednisolone for Bell Palsy in Children: